List of Scottish monarchs: House of Alpin (848–1034)

-The reign of Kenneth MacAlpin begins with what is often called the House of Alpin, an entirely modern concept.
+The reign of Kenneth MacAlpin begins what is often called the House of Alpin, an entirely modern concept.
 The descendants of Kenneth MacAlpin were divided into two branches; the crown would alternate between the two, the death of a king from one branch often hastened by war or assassination by a pretender from the other.
 Malcolm II was the last king of the House of Alpin; in his reign, he successfully crushed all opposition to him and, having no sons, was able to pass the crown to his daughter's son, Duncan I, who inaugurated the House of Dunkeld.